 Rights and Accountability

 Dissertation (commenced over the summer between Years 1 and 2 and submitted at end of Year 2)

 Company Law and Governance

 Contact Teaching Hours

-In addition to teaching contact time, each students needs to be able to set aside 30-36 hours per week (around 10-12 hours for each of the three module studied every semester) to do the essential reading, seminar preparation etc.
+In addition to teaching contact time, each student needs to be able to set aside 30-36 hours per week (around 10-12 hours for each of the three modules studied every semester) to do the essential reading, seminar preparation etc

 Learning and Teaching

 The degree offers the highest quality of teaching, primarily delivered through seminars and the

 specially devised curriculum builds on the fact that students have already benefited from a